EU moves towards agreement on details of Iran oil embargo

 BRUSSELS EU states drawing up details of an oil embargo on Iran have given wide backing to a proposal to allow European entities to continue to receive repayments in oil for debts they are currently owed by Iranian firms, EU diplomats said.

-EU states are due to agree new sanctions on Iran over its nuclear program at a meeting of EU foreign ministers on January 23.
-They have already agreed in principle to ban imports of Iranian oil, but details on how and when this will be implemented still have to be finalized.
+EU states are due to agree new sanctions on Iran over its nuclear programme at a meeting of EU foreign ministers on January 23.
+They have already agreed in principle to ban imports of Iranian oil, but details on how and when this will be implemented still have to be finalised.

 Greece, Italy and Spain, three of the weakest EU economies,